HALF MARATHON TIPS

-Break it down into 4 x 3miles blocks so it doesn’t make the disctance seem so far
+Break it down into 4 x 3 mile blocks so it doesn’t make the distance seem so far

 Have a decent breakfast at least 2 hours before race starts.

-Get your running kit together the night before your event and, if possible, put your number on your vest and gels at the ready.
+Get your running kit together the night before your event.
+Put your number on your vest and gels at the ready.